The number of $C_{2l}$-free graphs: Preliminaries

 \section{Preliminaries}

 In this section we will prepare the reader for the proofs of the main theorems, and prove the lower bounds claimed in the Introduction.
 First, in Sections~\ref{sec:containers:outline} and~\ref{sec:superset:sketch}, we will describe the hypergraph container method, and give a sketch of the proof of Theorem~\ref{thm:cycle:hypergraph}.
-Next, in Section~\ref{sec:lowerbounds}, we will prove Proposition~\ref{prop:counterexample}, as well as similar lower bounds for other families of cycles, and the (conditional) lower bound in Theorem~\ref{thm:randomturan}.
-Lastly, in Sections~\ref{sec:definitions} and~\ref{sec:notation}, we will introduce some of the basic concepts which will be used in the proof of Theorem~\ref{thm:cycle:hypergraph}.
+Next, in Section~\ref{sec:lowerbounds}, we will prove Proposition~\ref{prop:counterexample}, as well as similar lower bounds for other families of cycles, and a (conditional) matching lower bound for Theorem~\ref{thm:randomturan}.
+Lastly, in Sections~\ref{sec:definitions} and~\ref{sec:notation}, we will introduce some of the basic concepts that will be used in the proof of Theorem~\ref{thm:cycle:hypergraph}.